znicholasbrown/ai_66/Manual/CPSB.md

 sn-special-attack-influence1

 Sets the multiplier used for the special attack type 1 rating in computer player target evaluation.
-Must be \&gt; 0 to influence the computer player toward attacking the special type 1, \&lt; 0 to influence the computer player away from attacking the special type 1.
+Must be > 0 to influence the computer player toward attacking the special type 1, < 0 to influence the computer player away from attacking the special type 1.

 sn-target-evaluation-continent

 Sets the additive value used for the targets on the same continent as the attack group commander.
-Must be \&gt; 0 to influence the computer player toward attacking the units on the same continent or 0 for no special influence.
+Must be > 0 to influence the computer player toward attacking the units on the same continent or 0 for no special influence.

 sn-target-evaluation-siege-weapon

 Sets the additive value used for influencing siege weapons to attack stationary targets (and influencing non-siege weapons not to attack those stationary targets).
-Must be \&gt; 0 to influence the computer player to use siege weapons to attack stationary targets or 0 for no special influence.
+Must be > 0 to influence the computer player to use siege weapons to attack stationary targets or 0 for no special influence.

 sn-target-evaluation-boat

 Sets the additive value used for influencing land units to attack or not attack boats.
-Must be \&gt; 0 to influence land units to attack boats, 0 for no special influence, and less than 0 for aversion.
+Must be > 0 to influence land units to attack boats, 0 for no special influence, and less than 0 for aversion.

 sn-target-evaluation-time-kill-ratio

 The amount of influence the time to kill a target has in deciding what to attack.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-target-evaluation-in-progress

 The amount of influence of continuing to attack a target already under attack.
-Must be \&gt;= 0.
+Must be >= 0.

 MISCELLANEOUS NUMBERS